K-2SO: Description

-K-2SO is a KX-series security droid originally created by the Empire, reprogrammed by pilot Cassian Andor to serve the Rebel Alliance.
+K-2SO is a KX-series droid, originally created by the Empire, reprogrammed to serve the Rebel Alliance.
 He is co-pilot and "sidekick" to Andor, and lends comic relief to the film.
 Ann Hornaday of The Washington Post noted K-2SO's "angular, spidery limbed" appearance, calling him "snippily sarcastic".
 IGN's Eric Goldman described the droid as "C-3PO's dark, amped up counterpoint.
 Like Threepio, he has a knack for giving troubling statistics, but instead of speaking with a worried attitude, K-2SO ... has more of a resigned and often amusingly cruel and blunt approach."
 Similarly, Chris Nashawaty of Entertainment Weekly called the character "C3PO's more sarcastic, less fey cousin."
 Todd McCarthy described K-2SO as "a more useful, resourceful and sarcastic version of C-3PO" in The Hollywood Reporter.
 Peter Bradshaw of The Guardian compared the character to the titular robot from Ted Hughes' novel The Iron Man, writing:

 Appearances

 Rogue One

 K-2SO, portrayed by Tudyk, appears in Rogue One: A Star Wars Story, which was released in December 2016.
 In the film, he is the second-in-command of Cassian Andor and rescues Jyn Erso from an Imperial labor camp on Wobani.
 The three travel to Jedha to obtain a message from scientist Galen Erso, the father of Jyn.
-K-2SO is told to stay on the ship, but later helps the rebels fight off stormtroopers and makes their escape from Jedha City as it is being destroyed by the Death Star.
+K-2SO is told to stay on the ship, but later helps the rebels fight off stormtroopers and make their escape from Jedha City as it is being destroyed by the Death Star.
 Later, he joins a group of Rebel volunteers to acquire the Death Star plans on Scarif.
 Accompanied by a disguised Cassian and Jyn, K-2SO infiltrates the planet's Imperial base and stays in the control room while Andor and Erso search for the schematics in the data vault.
 Though he manages to fend off some attacking stormtroopers, K-2SO succumbs to multiple shots, but not before destroying the control panel of the vault door, locking the closed door.
-His sacrifice would prevent Jyn and Cassian from being killed by stormtroopers and allow them to successfully steal the plans.
+His sacrifice prevents Jyn and Cassian from being killed by stormtroopers and allows them to successfully steal the plans.

 According to Tudyk, K-2SO had a different death in the original ending of Rogue One.
-The character was to be shot and killed by Orson Krennic, the main villain of the film, but the writers thought that K-2SO deserved a more heroic demise to be more suitable for him.
+The character was to be shot and killed by Orson Krennic, the main villain of the film, but the writers thought that K-2SO deserved a more heroic demise, which they considered more suitable for him.